-In addition, our historical results of operations do not reflect the annual fee we will pay GP LLC for general and administrative services, which will initially be million per year, and direct annual expenses of approximately \$ million per year for recurring costs associated with becoming a separate publicly traded entity, including expenses associated with (i) compensation for new directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal, (vi) tax and (vii) accounting.
+In addition, our historical results of operations do not reflect the annual fee we will pay GP LLC for general and administrative services, which will initially be million per year, and direct annual expenses of approximately million per year for recurring costs associated with being a separate publicly traded entity, including expenses associated with (i) compensation for new directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal, (vi) tax and (vii) accounting.
+There is no limit on the amount of fees and expenses AAP may be required to pay to affiliates of our general partner on our behalf pursuant to the administrative agreement.